This Gluten-Free Vegan Gnocchi recipe was prepared to cheer you up! Not being able to eat whatever you want, whenever you want, isn’t much fun!

 - In a pot of boiling water (no salt required), add gnocchi and let boil until they float to the surface (about 4-5 minutes).

-- Remove with slotted spoon, making sure all excess water has dripped off.
-Add to serving bowl.
+- Remove with a slotted spoon, making sure all excess water has dripped off.
+Add to a serving bowl.

 - Plate with your favourite tomato sauce or my Vegan Mushroom Gravy!
 Enjoy!

 * I tested orange, white, purple sweet potatoes, russet and yellow potatoes and they all worked equally great.

 ** If you follow a gluten-free lifestyle make sure your flours and ingredients are gluten-free.

 *** You can also use a ricer if you have one.

 **** Don’t have time to roll out each piece?
 Leave them as is or imprint fork lines with a downward motion like you would on a cookie.

 If you want to use leftover potatoes, you can, but you might have to add a little water (approx. 2-4 tablespoons) per recipe.
 Using fresh warm mashed potatoes will make handling your dough much easier.

 Ps.
 As for using different kinds of gluten-free flours, you will have to experiment.
 Using cassava flour was interesting, but I still needed to add some arrowroot for things to bind.
 The gluten-free flour I tried (Bob’s Red Mill) was ok, but it wasn’t my preferred combination of ingredients to use.